 The Loretta P. Lacey MCH Academic Leadership Award

-The announcement (click for more information) was made via email to ATMCH members on Oct.
-16, 2017 and on the ATMCH website & on the ATMCH Facebook page.
+The announcement (click to see) was made via email to ATMCH members on Oct.
+24, 2018, on the ATMCH website & on the ATMCH Facebook page.
 Dr. McCloskey was formally recognized & presented with a plaque at the ATMCH Greg Alexander Speed Networking Event at APHA on Sun.
 Nov.
 11, 2018.
 The celebration continued over dinner that evening at MaryJane's Diner in the Hard Rock Hotel San Diego.

 Julie McDougal, MAE - Coordinator

 Association of Teachers of Maternal & Child Health (ATMCH)

 All nominees for this award are scored on the evidence contained in their nominations of their active involvement in MCH work; active involvement in MCH education, research and/or practice; and demonstration of leadership in MCH through education, research, or policy development.